brevzin/cpp_proposals/1306_expansion_statements/expansion-statements.md

 Add the following paragraph to the end of [stmt.ranged]:

 ::: std
+FIXME: Consider moving definition of "iterable" to [stmt.expand]

 [[3]{.pnum} An expression is _iterable_ if, when treated as a `$for-range-initializer$` ([stmt.iter.general]), expressions `$begin-expr$` and `$end-expr$` can be determined as specified above, and if they are of the form `begin($range$)` and `end($range$)` then argument-dependent lookup finds at least one function or function template for each.]{.addu}

 :::